 In layman’s terms, you make a sandwich.
 The cheap steel on the inside is the roast beef, and the fancy bronze or brass on the outside, is the rye bread.
 Toasted, of course.

-But, there are other benefits of electroplating that stand to be discussed, too.
+But, there are other benefits to this process that stand to be discussed, too.

 The Benefits of Electroplating